-Indicator ID PGS 39 Dependent on: OO 8, OO 9 Sub-section Stewardship: Engagement with policy PRI Principle Type of indicator Gateway to: PGS 39.1, PGS 39.2 makers 2 CORE Did your organisation, or the external investment managers or service providers acting on your behalf, engage with policy makers as part of your responsible investment approach during the reporting year?
-(A) Yes, we engaged with policy makers directly (B) Yes, we engaged with policy makers through the leadership of or active participation in working groups or collaborative initiatives, including via the PRI (C) Yes, we were members of, supported, or were in another way affiliated with third party organisations, including trade associations and non-profit organisations, that engage with policy makers, excluding the PRI (D) We did not engage with policy makers directly or indirectly during the reporting year beyond our membership in the PRI
+Indicator ID Dependent on: 00 8, 00 9 Sub-section Stewardship: Engagement with policy PRI Principle Type of indicator PGS 39 Gateway to: PGS 39.1, PGS 39.2 makers 2 CORE Did your organisation, or the external investment managers or service providers acting on your behalf, engage with policy makers as part of your responsible investment approach during the reporting year? , , □ (B) Yes, we engaged with policy makers through the leadership of or active participation in working groups or collaborative initiatives, including via the PRI □ (C) Yes, we were members of, supported, or were in another way affiliated with third party organisations, including trade associations and non-profit organisations, that engage with policy makers, excluding the PRI (D) We did not engage with policy makers directly or indirectly during the reporting year beyond our membership in the PRI Explain why: [Voluntary free text: medium] Additional context t o your response(s s): [Voluntary free text: la arge]

 Explanatory notes Purpose of indicator The purpose of this indicator is to determine how signatories engage with policy makers and regulators (if at all) as part of their responsible investment approach.
 This is considered good practice, as public policy critically affects the ability of long-term investors to generate sustainable returns and create value.
-In this indicator, 'engagement with policy makers' refers to investors' direct or indirect dialogue with regulators or other policy makers to contribute to specific policy developments.
+Additional reporting guidance In this indicator, 'engagement with policy makers' refers to investors' direct or indirect dialogue with regulators or other policy makers to contribute to specific policy developments.
 It may include participating in 'sign-on' letters, responding to policy consultations, providing technical input via government- or regulator-backed working groups, engaging policy makers on the investor's own initiative or other ways of providing input into policy development.
 Engagement with policy makers may be conducted individually or collaboratively by investors.
 It may also be conducted on behalf of investors by third-party organisations such as trade associations, think tanks, external investment managers, service providers or non-profit organisations.
-Additional reporting guidance Answer option A includes signatories that, during the reporting year, individually engaged with policy makers or regulators (i.e. not as part of wider groups or initiatives) and without the intermediation of a third-party organisation such as a trade association or non-profit organisation.
-Answer option B includes signatories that, during the reporting year, led or actively participated in the PRI policy activities or the policy activities of similar stakeholder organisations, such as the policy track of the UN Net Zero Asset Owner Alliance or the Investor Agenda, the policy programme of the Institutional Investors Group on Climate Change, Ceres, the Investors Group on Climate Change Australia/New Zealand (IGCC) and the Asia Investors Group on Climate Change (AIGCC); or the policy activities of trade bodies and industry groups on sustainability topics.
-For private markets investors, this could refer to the policy activities of professional or industry associations at the national, regional or international
+Answer option A includes signatories that, during the reporting year, individually engaged with policy makers or regulators (i.e. not as part of wider groups or initiatives) and without the intermediation of a third-party organisation such as a trade association or non-profit organisation.